fatkodima/data_checks/README.md

 This gem doesn't aim to replace those tools, but provides something else that could serve a close purpose: *ensure that you work with the data you expect*.

-This gem help you to schedule some verifications on your data and get alerts when something is unexpected.
+This gem helps you to schedule some verifications on your data and get alerts when something is unexpected.

+`data_checks` can help to catch:

+* 🐛 **Bugs due to race conditions** (e.g. user accidentally double clicks a button to delete an email and ends up without emails due to a race condition bug in the app)
+* 🐛 **Invalid persisted data**
+* 🐛 **Unexpected changes in behavior and data** (e.g. too many (too less) of something is created/deleted/imported/enqueued/..., etc)

 ## Usage